apache/trafficcontrol/docs/source/api/deliveryservices_id_regexes_rid.rst

 		}
 	]}

 ..
-[3] If tenancy is used, then users (regardless of role) will only be able to delete the routing regular expressions used by Delivery Services their tenant has permissions to delete.
+[3] If tenancy is used, then users (regardless of role) will only be able to delete the routing regular expressions used by :term:`Delivery Service`\ s their tenant has permissions to delete.
 Assuming tenancy is satisfied, a routing regular expression can only be deleted by a user with the "admin" or "operations" role.